Further Education During Unemployment: Data, Analysis Sample, and Descriptive Statistics

 Finally, we observe whether a worker in our analysis sample is in the WIA Standardized Record Data, which cover participants of WIA Adult, Youth, and Dislocated Worker programs.
 We use information on the dates of WIA training to identify the subset of enrollees observed in the HEI and OTC data who received WIA training services.
 Next we state our definition of an enrollee and provide descriptive statistics on enrollee demographics, the timing of enrollment, and enrollment characteristics.

-\textbf{Definition of an enrollee} We define an enrollee as a worker who enrolls in a community college or a technical center within two years of layoff.\footnote{ Since we observe enrollment term rather than date of enrollment in the HEI data, we approximate enrollment terms winter, spring, summer, and fall to the first, second, third, and fourth calendar quarters, respectively.
+\textbf{Definition of an enrollee} We define an enrollee as a worker who enrolls in a community college or a technical center within two years of layoff.\footnote{Following a reviewer suggestion, we remove those who initially enroll in a four-year institution from the analysis entirely (i.e., they are not in treatment or comparison groups).}\multfootsep\footnote{ Since we observe enrollment term rather than date of enrollment in the HEI data, we approximate enrollment terms winter, spring, summer, and fall to the first, second, third, and fourth calendar quarters, respectively.
 Since enrollment typically occurs in the fall and spring terms, and those terms are likely to begin earlier than the corresponding fourth and second calendar quarters, we are likely to report an enrollment start date that is on average later than when workers actually begin schooling.
 In 2013, all Ohio public colleges switched to the semester system, which eliminates the corresponding winter quarter.} The two-year window is motivated by the fact that UI benefits were available for up to 99 weeks during the Great Recession, which our analysis period covers.
 We choose to have a consistent definition of treatment by using the same two-year window throughout the entire sample, even though UI is only available for 26 weeks under normal economic conditions.
-One may be concerned as to whether workers receiving 26 weeks of UI are still unemployed two years after layoff, but as we show in Section \ref{sec:Results}, enrollees on average have continuously depressed earnings between layoff and enrollment regardless how soon they enroll.
+One may be concerned as to whether workers receiving 26 weeks of UI are still unemployed two years after layoff, but as we show in Section \ref{sec:Results}, enrollees on average have continuously depressed earnings between layoff and enrollment regardless of how soon they enroll.

 \textbf{Who enrolls? }Panel A of Table \ref{tab:descriptives} presents descriptive statistics for our UI claimant sample by enrollment status.
-Of the 1.9 million claims in our data, 71,745, or 4 percent, are followed by enrollment in a public postsecondary (two-year or less) institution.
+Of the 1.9 million claims in our data, 71,745, or 4 percent, are followed by enrollment in a public postsecondary (two-year or less) institution (see \citealp{Minayaetal2023} for related statistics).
 While women make up only 34 percent of UI claimants, they are better represented among enrollees, at 44 percent.
-Compared with 13 percent among non-enrollees, African Americans make up 18 percent of the enrollee population.
+Compared with 13 percent among non-enrollees, Blacks make up 18 percent of the enrollee population.
 In terms of prior job characteristics, enrollees are less likely to have worked in manufacturing and transportation, have lower job tenure, are younger, and have lower prior earnings (all earnings are expressed in 2012 dollars).